|Partner Institution/Organization Homepage:||Click to visit|

 - Essay with a focus on student’s research interests

-- One letter of recommendation from a Princeton faculty member who has taught you
+- Two letters of recommendation from Princeton faculty who have taught you

 - Official Princeton transcript (paper version sent directly to OIP)